VisTrails/VisTrails/doc/usersguide/pythoncalc.rst

        # we can refer to it in a shorter way.
        reg = core.modules.module_registry.registry

+       # VisTrails cannot currently automatically detect your derived
+       # classes, and the ports that they support as input and
+       # output.
+Because of this, you as a module developer need to let
+       # VisTrails know that you created a new module.
+This is done by calling
+       # function addModule:
        reg.add_module(PythonCalc)

+       # In a similar way, you need to report the ports the module wants
+       # to make available.
+This is done by calling addInputPort and
+       # addOutputPort appropriately.
+These calls only show how to set up
+       # one-parameter ports.
+We'll see in later tutorials how to set up
+       # multiple-parameter plots.
        reg.add_input_port(PythonCalc, "value1",
                           (core.modules.basic_modules.Float, 'the first argument'))
        reg.add_input_port(PythonCalc, "value2",